 PREA Standard 115.403- Audit Contents and Findings- (115.293 for Community Confinement Standards) requires the agency to publish the auditor’s final report on its website.
 The report is available by clicking on the link(s) below:

-- Main Institution/Pre-Release Center: PREA Audit Report 2023
+- Main Institution: PREA Audit Report 2023

 - Women’s Correctional Center: WCC PREA Audit Report 2022